 Located entirely in the vast Salmon River Mountains, the Frank Church – River of No Return Wilderness embraces a portion of the largest continuously mountainous terrain in the United States.
-Over 3,000 miles of trails provide access inside the wilderness.
-The Frank Church-River of No Return Wilderness is full of wildlife, especially elk, but also mule and while-tailed deer, moose, bighorn sheep, mountain goats, black bear, coyotes, bobcat, numerous cougar, pine marten, wolverine, a few lynx, and grey wolves.
+Over 3,000 miles of trails provide access inside the Wilderness.
+The area is full of wildlife, especially elk, but also mule and white-tailed deer, moose, bighorn sheep, mountain goats, black bear, coyotes, bobcat, numerous cougar, pine marten, wolverine, a few lynx, and gray wolves.
 Only the grizzly bear is lacking.
-Because the altitude ranges from 2,000 or 3,000 feet in the deepest canyons to over 10,000 feet on the peaks, year round range for wildlife is provided.
-Elk, deer and moose do not need to migrate out of the wilderness to winter range near Idaho towns and cities.
+Because the altitude ranges from 2,000 – 3,000 feet in the deepest canyons to over 10,000 feet on the peaks, year round range for wildlife is provided.
+Elk, deer and moose do not need to migrate out of the Wilderness to find winter range.

 After the death of Senator Frank Church in 1984, Idaho Senator Jim McClure had Congress rename the wilderness the “Frank Church – River of No Return Wilderness” in honor of the late Senator Church’s support for preserving this wild core of the Idaho mountains.
 This 2.4 million acre wilderness is unfortunately separated from the 1.3 million-acre Selway – Bitterroot Wilderness to its immediate north by one dirt road – the Magruder Corridor.